jiricodes/openenclave/samples/helloworld/README.md

 ## Prerequisites

 - Use an OE SDK-supported machine or development environment (like Intel SGX).
 - Install the OE SDK package and dependencies for your environment.
 Install the OE SDK package and dependencies for your environment.

-See the [Getting Started documentation](/../../../openenclave#getting-started) to find OS-specific installation instructions.
-- Read the common sample information page to learn how to prepare the sample on [Linux](../README_Linux.md#building-open-enclave-sdk-samples-on-linux) and [Windows](../README_Windows.md#building-open-enclave-sdk-samples-on-windows).
+- Read the common [sample information page](../README.md#building-the-samples) to learn how to prepare the sample.

 ## About the helloworld sample